 Sign and date the return.
-A refund will not be allowed without a signature.
+We will not issue a refund without a signature.

 Paid Preparer Authorization

 If the corporation wants to allow the Tax Commission to discuss this return with the paid preparer who signed it, enter an "X" in the box on the right-hand side of the signature area of the return where indicated.